SandeshT19/-Linear-Regression-/README.md

 Price_euros: Price in euros

---What Steps we are performing  to achive  above objective:
+## What Steps we are performing  to achive  above objective:

 1) Importing base packages.